The Pittsburgh Foundation

 • Financial sustainability and responsible management

 The Foundation values collaboration and comprehensive approaches.
-As President Lisa Schroeder emphasized in discussing regional priorities: "We wanted to lift the process above conflicting political loyalties and personal egos by providing a platform for many constituencies to work together."
+As President Lisa Schroeder emphasised in discussing regional priorities: "We wanted to lift the process above conflicting political loyalties and personal egos by providing a platform for many constituencies to work together."

 Given that only 50% of applications receive funding, applicants should ensure strong alignment with stated priorities, particularly around equity, community representation, and service to communities disproportionately impacted by poverty.